ag-informatics/ag-informatics-seminar/7-communicating-data/README.md

 # SUBMISSION

-Instead of a topic analysis, this week, I ask you to provide **1 page** overview of the different ways in which **you** will need to communicate data as part of your research.
-You will submit this on Brightspace.
+Provide **1 page** overview of the different ways in which **you** will need to communicate data as part of your research.
 Here's the questions I want you to answer:

 	1) What types of data or information do you need to communicate in your work?
 Are there particular types of insights that you are trying to glean or communicate through visualizations?